codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 ### Disable user and team management via Codefresh UI

-If you use an external provider for user and team provisioning, such as Terraform or a different IdP (Identity Provider), you can disable user/team operations in the Codefresh UI.
+If you use an external provider, such as Terraform or an IdP (Identity Provider), to provision users and teams, you can disable user/team operations in the Codefresh UI.
+Blocking user- and team-related operations in the UI means that admins cannot make changes locally that may conflict with or override those via the external provider.

-* Enable `disableUserManagement` in Feature management.

-When enabled, you are blocked from these operations in Codefresh:
+These are the operations blocked in the Codefresh UI:
 * Adding/updating/deleting users
 * Adding/updating/deleting teams
 * Defining/updating roles for users
 * Defining/updating SSO provider for users

+**How to**
+* Enable `disableUserManagement` in Feature management.

 ### Selectively enable SSO provider for account
 As a Codefresh administrator, you can select the providers you want to enable for SSO in your organization, for both new and existing accounts.
-You can always renable a provider when needed.
+If you disable a provider, you can always renable the same provider when needed.

 1. Sign in as Codefresh admin.